microsoft/azurechat/docs/migration.md

 2. **Azure Cosmos DB**: The Azure Cosmos DB is already created and used to store the chat data.
 The new version of the application segregates the data into two collections: `history` and `config`.

-history: Stores the chat history data.
+`history`: Stores the chat history data.

-config: Stores the configuration data such as the prompt templates, extension details etc.
+`config`: Stores the configuration data such as the prompt templates, extension details etc.

 Update the environment variables in the `.env.local` file and on Azure App settings with the Cosmos DB account name and the database name.